vstinner/misc/cpython/pep-core_dev_process.rst

 mentor interest areas ;-)

 (...
-Maybe later we may change the process to allow non-core developers to become mentors, but I'm not sure about of this yet ...)
+Maybe later we may change the process to allow non-core developers to become mentors, but I'm not sure about this yet ...)

 The main goal is to learn how to produce "commit-ready" changes.
 A perfect pull request is a change that can be merged without any addition modification.

 The duration of one month is not strict.
 Obviously, if the mentor and